learn-co-curriculum/nested-arrays-ruby/README.md

 ## More Nested Arrays

-Let's take a look at some multidimensional arrays that have an even deeper nested than the 2D arrays we've just practiced with.
+Let's take a look at some multidimensional arrays that are even deeper nested than the 2D arrays we've just practiced with.

 ```ruby